gianmarioiamoni/web-socket-01/README.md

 ### Demo Workflow

-1. Registra un account o fai login
+1. Register an account or login
-2. Crea una nuova board
+2. Create a new board
-3. Invita membri al team
+3. Invite team members
-4. Crea colonne (es: To Do, In Progress, Done)
+4. Create columns (e.g.: To Do, In Progress, Done)
-5. Aggiungi task e assegnali ai membri
+5. Add tasks and assign them to members
-6. Usa drag & drop per spostare i task
+6. Use drag & drop to move tasks
-7. Utilizza la chat per comunicare
+7. Use chat to communicate
-8. Osserva gli aggiornamenti real-time!
+8. Watch real-time updates!

-## 🔧 Sviluppo
+## 🔧 Development

-### Struttura del Progetto
+### Project Structure

-- **Principi SOLID**: Architettura modulare e estensibile
+- **SOLID Principles**: Modular and extensible architecture
-- **TDD Approach**: Test-driven development con Jest
+- **TDD Approach**: Test-driven development with Jest
-- **Clean Code**: Codice leggibile e manutenibile
+- **Clean Code**: Readable and maintainable code
-- **TypeScript**: Type safety completo con strict mode
+- **TypeScript**: Complete type safety with strict mode
-- **Error Handling**: Gestione errori robusta e centralizzata
+- **Error Handling**: Robust and centralized error management
-- **SRP Implementation**: Single Responsibility Principle applicato
+- **SRP Implementation**: Single Responsibility Principle applied
-- **Custom Hooks**: Logic separation per riusabilità
+- **Custom Hooks**: Logic separation for reusability
-- **Pure Functions**: Utility functions per business logic
+- **Pure Functions**: Utility functions for business logic

 ### Testing